spotlightpa/poor-richard/content/support/_index.md

   {{<featured/large>}}Spotlight PA is a nonpartisan, independent newsroom paid for by grants from foundations and donations from individuals committed to robust investigative reporting.
 Spotlight PA editors and reporters operate independently of our funders and maintain editorial control over all of the content they produce.
 Funders do not have input into the selection of which stories Spotlight PA pursues or the reporting process for those stories.
 Funders do not review any content before publication or have any special access to reporters or newsroom leadership.
 In short, we answer to you, the public.{{</featured/large>}}
 """
 +++
 {{<featured/large>}}Spotlight PA produces investigative and public-service journalism that gets results, and shares that work at no cost with communities across Pennsylvania.
 But we can't do it without your support.
-Here are the several ways you can sustain our newsroom with a tax-deductible donation today:{{</featured/large>}}
+Below are the several ways you can sustain our newsroom with a tax-deductible donation today.
+If you have any other questions, please reach out to us via email at [membership@spotlightpa.org](mailto:membership@spotlightpa.org) or give us a call at [(717) 220-3780](tel:+17172203780).{{</featured/large>}}

 {{<about/action-link href="https://spotlightpa.donorsupport.co/page/donate-onetime?utm_source=ways-to-give-page">}}Donate With Credit Card  →{{</about/action-link>}}